martinopiaggi/Gambetto/Documents/game design document.md

 - Audio files for theme music and sound effects, which will contribute to the game's ambiance and player feedback.

 ## Technical Specification
 - Engine: Unity (ideal for both PC and Mobile platforms).

-- Graphics:
+- Graphics: 3D low poly

 - Controls:
 The player can only use one keyboard key (or screen tap) to select his move.
 He needs to press it when the light displayed on the terrain corresponds to his desired direction.
-Initially the pawn can only move one step in each direction (excluding diagonal moves), but the game will provide some powerups to increase the variety of the movement.
+Initially the pawn can only move one step in each direction (excluding diagonal moves), but the game will provide some power-ups to increase the variety of the movement.
 In this last case the player will be also able to select the destination cell always in the frenetic way that distinguishes the game.

-## Team

-- Martino Piaggi: Developer -> repo github e email
-- Lorenzo Morelli: Developer-> repo github e email
-- Matteo Laini: Developer -> repo github e email
-- Milo Brontesi: Developer -> [title](https://github.com/zibasPk) milo.brontesi@mail.polimi.it
-- Mario Vallone: Developer-> repo github e email

 ## Deadlines